tj800x/Ollama-mcp/OLLAMA_MCP_CLINE.md

 ### Controlling Output Length
 You can control the maximum number of tokens in a response by using the `num_predict` parameter.
 This is useful for generating shorter, more concise answers or for preventing overly long responses.
 Setting `num_predict` to `-1` will generate tokens until the context is full.

+### Improved Strategy for Slow Models
+Our testing has revealed an effective strategy for interacting with models that are slow or prone to timeouts:

+**Always use `num_predict` when working with a model you are not confident will return a result within the timeout period.**

+By setting a reasonable token limit (e.g., `50` or `100`), you can often get a response from a model that would otherwise time out.
+This is because the timeout can be triggered by long generation times, not just long load times.
+This technique allows you to successfully use models like `qwen3:1.7b` for both reasoning and direct answers.

 ## Usage Examples